drfenixion/freecad.robotcad/README.md

 1. Autoinstall and run by startup script.
 1. Modeling parts (in FreeCAD).
 1. Converter Assembly WB (default) to RobotCAD structure.
 You can use converter or manually create robot structure in RobotCAD.
+1. AI Generator of robot structure from primitives by text description (fast stend prototyping).
 1. Creating robot structure (joints, links, elements of link (Collisions, Visuals, Reals), etc)
     1. Automatic creating links by selected objects
     1. Automatic creating joints by selected links